 - The school’s speech therapist is available for students on daily bases.

-Following an evaluation made at the beginning of the school year – or upon joining our school at a later date – children can receive individual therapy sessions if recommended A school psychologist, working in conjunction with our school counselor, is also made readily available to students who require additional support Language support – in English, Polish and French – is offered, as is support of a student’s native language (detailed information regarding language support at our school is outlined in the document: Canadian School Language Policy, which can be found here.
+Following an evaluation made at the beginning of the school year – or upon joining our school at a later date – children can receive individual therapy sessions if recommended A school psychologist, working in conjunction with our school counselor, is also made readily available to students who require additional support Language support – in English, Polish and French – is offered, as is support of a student’s native language (detailed information regarding language support at our school is outlined in the document: Canadian School Language Policy, which can be found under the following link:

 Even though different, both language acquisition and learning are the core of shaping one’s world and individual identity.
 The Canadian School of Warsaw believes that language is at the center of learning.
 It is a basic tool of communication which crosses the boundaries of traditional disciplines and provides access to literature.
 These three aspects, operating together in a relevant context, provide the most supportive learning environment for language learners.
 Hence, we focus on acquiring language skills in meaningful language contexts and variety of purposes, especially taking into account the fact that our student body is a colourful mixture of young people from the international community, with various language backgrounds.
 Our goal is to create a community of avid learners, confident in at least two languages (English, Polish or French) other than their mother tongue.

 To read more click on the link below: